Bases-loaded walk in 8th lifts Nationals past Cardinals 3-2

 Washington's Yan Gomes drew a four-pitch walk from Giovanny Gallegos to force in the go-ahead run in an odd eighth inning that also featured St. Louis deploying a five-man infield, and the Nationals came back to edge the Cardinals 3-2 on Tuesday night.

+"Find ways to win ballgames, even when you're not hitting doubles or homers,” Washington's Trea Turner said.

+That's exactly what the Nationals managed to do after entering the eighth trailing 2-1.

-St. Louis led 2-1 entering the eighth.
-But Gallegos (2-1) walked a batter, then hit one, before Trea Turner's RBI single to right on an 0-2 count tied the game.
+Gallegos (2-1) walked a batter, then hit one, before Turner's RBI single to right on an 0-2 count tied the game.

 One out and one intentional walk later, Gallegos faced Starlin Castro with the bases full, and Cardinals manager Mike Shildt removed an outfielder he had just inserted in the middle of the inning in favor of an extra infielder, Edmundo Sosa.
-That left the Cards with only a pair of corner outfielders.
+That left the Cards with only a pair of corner outfielders — the sort of setup rarely seen at all, but more likely to be deployed in the ninth or later.

+“Effectively, that's an extra-inning situation, to some degree. ...
+We're trying to keep them off the board,” Shildt said, noting that Castro tends to hit ground balls that could lead to a double play.

+“We don’t use it a lot,” Shildt said about the five-man infield.
+“I don’t believe we've used it since I've been here.
+You just be ready when the time presents itself, and we were ready.”

-The strategy worked out fine, because Gallegos got Castro looking at strike three on a 94 mph fastball.
+Still, the strategy worked out fine, because Gallegos got Castro looking at strike three on a 94 mph fastball.
 But then came the free pass to Gomes that put the hosts ahead — and gave them a win on a day they put slugger Juan Soto on the 10-day injured list with a strained left shoulder.

+“Hopefully we can play well and kind of survive without him,” Turner said.

+As for sticking with Gallegos once he'd run into some real trouble and already faced the minimum three batters, Shildt said: “At that point, it's his game.
+You trust Gio.
+Gio’s been one of our best guys for three years.
+You can't hit the proverbial panic button. ...
+He pretty much was a pitch away from getting out of the jam.”

 Daniel Hudson (2-0) threw a perfect eighth for the win, and Brad Hand pitched the ninth for his second save in two chances with Washington.